 In this study, we quantify the genetic specificity of trophic interactions and test the hypothesis that increasing genetic variation results in greater network complexity using a common garden experiment of a foundation plant species (Coastal willow, Salix hookeriana) and its associated insect gall-parasitoid food web (Figure 1c).
 We focused on this plant-insect food web for three reasons.
-First, we have demonstrated in previous work that S. hookeriana (hereafter, willow) displays genetic variation in resistance to its galling insect community(16).
+First, we have demonstrated in previous work that S. hookeriana (hereafter, willow) displays genetic variation in resistance to its galling insect herbivore community(16).
 Second, the unique biology of galling insects makes them ideal for building quantitative food webs.
 In particular, galls provide a refuge for larva from attack by most predators, thereby restricting their natural enemy community to a small number of species.
 In our system, all of the natural enemies are insect parasitoids that complete their development within the gall after parasitizing larva, making it easy to identify and quantify the source of larval mortality by dissecting galls or rearing out the parasitoids.
 Third, the biology of galls is also ideal for identifying the mechanisms mediating trophic interactions.
 In particular, gall size is a key trait that affects the ability of parasitoids to successfully oviposit through the gall wall and into the larva within the gall (i.e. larger galls provide a refuge from parasitism) (20).
-And since the gall phenotype is determined, in part, by the genotype of the plant (20), we have a clear mechanism by which plant genetic variation can affect the strength of trophic interactions.
-Taken together, our study seeks to test theoretical predictions for the patterns (network structure) and mechanisms (traits involved in species interactions) by which genetic variation influences the structure of ecological networks.
+Since the gall phenotype (size and shape) is determined, in part, by the genotype of the plant (20), we have a clear mechanism by which plant genetic variation can affect the strength of trophic interactions.
+Taken together, our study seeks to test theoretical predictions for how genetic variation influences the structure of ecological networks.
 In doing so, our study takes a crucial step toward a more predictive understanding for how the gain or loss of genetic variation in a population will affect the dynamics of ecological networks.

 Results and Discussion

 Testing the genetic specificity of the willow-gall interaction network.
-In concordance with previous work in this system(16), we observed clear differences in the abundance of 3 of the 4 galling insects among willow genotypes (multivariate GLM, 𝛘225,119 = 202.40, P = 0.001).
+We observed clear differences in the abundance of 3 of the 4 galling insects among willow genotypes (multivariate GLM, 𝛘225,119 = 202.40, P = 0.001).
 Specifically, we found that the average abundance of leaf, bud, and apical-stem galls varied 10-, 8-, and 1.4-fold among willow genotypes, respectively (Fig. 2A-C), resulting in 69% dissimilarity in the average composition of gall communities (F22,89 = 1.96, P = 0.001).
 Moreover, we found that the average diameter of leaf galls varied 2-fold among willow genotypes (Fig. 2D).
-This observed genetic specificity in the abundance and phenotypes of insect herbivores corroborates decades of work in other plant-gall(8, 11, 20) and plant-herbivore systems(12, 15).
+This observed genetic specificity in the abundance and phenotypes of insect herbivores is in concordance with previous work in this system (16), corroborates decades of work in other plant-gall(8, 11, 20) and plant-herbivore systems(12, 15).